Qatar

 Qatar, (Note: قطر, /ar/, /afb/) (Note: The English pronunciation is commonly /kəˈtɑːr/ kə-TAR or, approximating Arabic, /ˈkɑːtɑr/ KAH-tar; other variants include /ˈkʌtɑːr, ˈkæ-, -ər/ KUT-ar-,_-KAT-ar-,_-KUT-ər-,_-KAT-ər, /ˈkɑːtər/ KAH-tər, and /kæˈtɑːr, kɑː-/ ka(h)-TAR.) officially the State of Qatar, (Note: دولة قطر, /ar/.) is a country in West Asia.
 It occupies the Qatar Peninsula on the northeastern coast of the Arabian Peninsula in the Middle East; it shares its sole land border with Saudi Arabia to the south, with the rest of its territory surrounded by the Persian Gulf.
 The Gulf of Bahrain, an inlet of the Persian Gulf, separates Qatar from nearby Bahrain.
 The capital is Doha, home to over 80% of the country's inhabitants.
 Most of the land area is made up of flat, low-lying desert.

-Qatar has been ruled as a hereditary monarchy by the House of Thani since Mohammed bin Thani signed an agreement with Britain in 1868 that recognised its separate status.
+Qatar has been ruled as a hereditary monarchy by the House of Thani since Mohammed bin Thani signed an agreement with Britain in 1868, which officially recognised its separate status.
 Following Ottoman rule, Qatar became a British protectorate in 1916 and gained independence in 1971.
 The current emir is Tamim bin Hamad Al Thani, who, like previous emirs, holds nearly all executive, legislative, and judicial authority in an autocratic manner under the Constitution of Qatar.
 He appoints the prime minister and cabinet.
-The Consultative Assembly (also known as the "Shura Council") can block legislation and has a limited ability to dismiss ministers, but is fully appointed by the emir.
-While Qatar held a partial Shura Council election in 2021, with two thirds of seats elected, in 2024 it moved to abolish those elections altogether, and reverted to a fully appointed Assembly.
+The Shura Council (also known as the "Consultative Assembly") has a limited ability to block legislation and dismiss ministers, but is fully appointed by the emir, who also has the last say on these decisions.
+While Qatar held a partial Shura Council election in 2021, with two-thirds of seats elected, in 2024 it moved to abolish those elections altogether, and reverted to a fully appointed Council.

-In early 2017, the population of Qatar was 2.6 million, although only 313,000 of them were Qatari citizens and 2.3 million were expatriates and migrant workers.
+On 21 June 2026, the population of Qatar was 3,180,059, although 3.02 million are foreign expatriates and migrant workers.
 Its official religion is Islam.
 The country has the fourth-highest GDP (PPP) per capita in the world and the eleventh-highest GNI per capita (Atlas method).
 It ranks 42nd in the Human Development Index, the third-highest HDI in the Arab world.
 It is a high-income economy, backed by the world's third-largest natural gas reserves and oil reserves.
 Qatar is one of the world's largest exporters of liquefied natural gas and the world's largest emitter of carbon dioxide per capita.

-In the 21st century, Qatar emerged as both a major non-NATO ally of the United States and a middle power in the Arab world.
+In the 21st century, Qatar emerged as both a non-NATO ally of the United States and a middle power in the Arab world.
 Its economy has grown rapidly due to its resource-wealth, and its geopolitical power has risen through its media group, Al Jazeera Media Network, and reported financial support for rebel groups during the Arab Spring.
 Qatar also forms part of the Gulf Cooperation Council.